EtienneAb3d/WhisperTimeSync/README.md

 See: http://cubaix.com/ComPair_QuickStartGuide.php

-If someone is interested for a commercial use, contact me.
+If someone is interested for a commercial/industrial project, contact me.

 See: https://cubaix.com